 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
 Parents must obtain a Common Application Form from the Local Authority Admissions Office, County Hall, Newport, Isle of Wight, PO30 1UD (Telephone (01983) 821000, e-mail school.admisssions@iow.gov.uk.
 If you are applying for a place under categories 1 to 3 or 6 to 8 of the Oversubscription criteria you are also encouraged to complete a Supplementary Information Form (SIF), which should be obtained from the school or downloaded from the school website.
-It should then be completed and returned to the school.
+It should then be completed and returned to the school within five working days of submitting the Common Application Form.